Preah Ram I

 Preah Ram I (1544-May 1596), also known as Reamea Chung Prey, was the Cambodian king ruled from 1594 to 1596.

 History

-In 1594, Cambodia was attacked by Siamese, Chey Chettha I and Satha I fled the capital.
+In 1594, Cambodia was attacked by Ayyuthaya, Chey Chettha I and Satha I.

+After the Siamese captured Longvek,Preah Ram I Defeat The Siamese Army And fled the capital.
 Preah Ram I seized the throne during the absence of the king.
 In May 1596, he was killed at Sri Sundhara by the Portuguese and Spanish troops of Diogo Veloso and Blas Ruiz.